Two shot, one fatally, Saturday afternoon in Greater Ville in St. Louis

 Police responded to the scene at Clarence and Lexington avenues at about 2:30 p.m. where they found a man in his 20s or 30s with a gunshot wound to the head.
 He was pronounced dead at the scene.

-A second victim, a 25-year-old woman, returned to the scene after running away after the shooting.
+A second victim, a 25-year-old woman, ran away after the shooting but later returned to the scene.
 She had a gunshot wound to the face but was conscious and breathing.

 No more details were immediately available.